lagom/lagom/README.md

 ## License

-This software is licensed under the Apache 2 license, quoted below.

 Copyright (C) 2016-2017 Lightbend Inc. (https://www.lightbend.com).

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.